 Annex F provides an example scenario using interactions with orchestration and management entity for termination of cloud-native NFs.
 If the orchestration and management entity is ETSI NFV MANO, the interactions over xyz reference point are as specified in clause 7.12 of 28.531 [7].

 Editor’s note: The term “cloud-native NF” is not yet defined.

+5.2.6 Use case #6: Scaling of cloud-native network functions

+5.2.6.1 Description